 - creating a cultural capability e-learning package to provide a consistent sector-wide approach.

-The Queensland Government is currently developing a new Multicultural Policy and Action Plan, required under the Queensland Multicultural Recognition Act 2016.
-The plan will outline desired outcomes and actions to support equality of opportunity for people from culturally and linguistically diverse backgrounds, and a united, harmonious and inclusive Queensland.
+The Queensland Government has developed a second Multicultural Policy and Action Plan, required under the Queensland Multicultural Recognition Act 2016.
+The plan outlines desired outcomes and actions to support equality of opportunity for people from culturally and linguistically diverse backgrounds, and a united, harmonious and inclusive Queensland.

 Queensland is home to people from more than 220 countries, who speak more than 220 languages and hold more than 100 religious beliefs.

-- non-English speaking background employees have greater representation at the higher salary levels and professional roles than their English speaking background counterparts.
+As at 30 June 2019, within the Queensland public sector 9.99% of the workforce are from a non-English speaking background.
+A large percentage of non-English speaking background employees are women and they have greater representation at the higher salary levels and professional roles than their English speaking background counterparts.